QuasyMoFo/Starship/README.md

 This is a repository containing Kerbal Operating System files which will allow the user to fly Starship from Launch - Landing automatically.
 *The code is licensed under GNUGPL3, please respect this and credit me and the respective contributers! (or just this github)*

-You can change some of the variables within the program, these can be found near the top, however everything may need tweaking to suit your current setup.
+You can change some of the variables within the program, these can be found in the Init function, however everything may need tweaking to suit your current setup.

 ***